Skip to content

 chapkit init my-service --path ~/projects

-# Create project with task template (task execution)
+# Create project with shell-r-tidyverse template (R + tidyverse / forecasting stack)

 # Combine options